When is Picnic at Hanging Rock on TV? Who stars, what's it about, and what channel is it on?

 When is Picnic at Hanging Rock on TV?

-The six-part series airs on Wednesdays, with episode two on 18th July at 9pm on BBC2.
+The six-part series airs on Wednesdays, with episode three on 25th July at 9pm on BBC2.

 Who’s in the Picnic at Hanging Rock cast?